jmtemple/HTML-CSS/README.md

 Q3: If you haven't already, modify index.html to include a link to a second HTML file.
 Next, add an image to index.html.

-Q4: Move the image you added in Q4 into the "Images" folder.
-What happens when you hit "Run"?
+Q4: Move the image you added in Q4 into a new "Images" folder.
+What happens when you save and run the code?
 What would you need to modify in the HTML to correctly display this image?

 Q5: Add a table to one of your HTML pages (index.html or page2.html).
 You could create fictional data or add meaningful data from another source.
 What challenges did you face getting the table to display and function like you expected?